PedroS11/twitch-live-extension/README.md

 Browser extension that shows your favorite streamers live on Twitch.

 To start using it, open the extension, press _**Options**_ and add the streamers username that you follow.
-Every time you open the extension, you will see the those that are currently live.
+Every time you open the extension, you will see those that are currently live.
 Click on them to get redirected to their livestream page.
 There's also a _**Refresh**_ button to update the livestreams list.

 The extension is available on [Chrome Store](https://chrome.google.com/webstore/detail/twitch-live-extension/nlnfdlcbnpafokhpjfffmoobbejpedgj?hl=pt-PT&authuser=0).